mekb-turtle/pokeget/README.md

 ### Hey, isn't this similar to [pokemon-colorscripts?](https://gitlab.com/phoneybadger/pokemon-colorscripts/)

-Pokeget is not a clone of pokemon-colorscripts, nor was inspired by it in the first place.
+pokeget is not a clone of pokemon-colorscripts, nor was inspired by it in the first place.

 The true main difference is that pokemon-colorscripts gets its sprites from a folder stored locally while pokeget get's its sprites from the pokeget github repo.
-This allows pokeget's sprites to be renamed, fixed, redone, and tweaked without any update necessary from the user.
-Pokeget is very portable and has very few dependencies *just cURL, the GNU coreutils and bash!*.
+This allows pokeget's sprites to be renamed, fixed, redone, and tweaked without any update necessary from the user. pokeget is very portable and has very few dependencies *just [cURL](https://curl.se/), the [GNU](https://www.gnu.org/) coreutils and bash!*.

 When I googled about similar tools while I was developing the first version of pokeget I found pokemon-colorscripts and even used it as a source for a while.
 But I continued developing pokeget because I generally had some issues with it and I thought it could be improved,

 pokemon-colorscripts has issues with its sprites with some of them appearing blurry, as well as a lack of big sprites, shiny sprites, mega forms, variants, back sprites, and generally having less options.
 Additionally, pokemon-colorscripts hasn't been updated in 6 months *at the time of writing this*.

-Pokeget has already achieved feature parity with pokemon-colorscripts, and generally has more features.
+pokeget has already achieved feature parity with pokemon-colorscripts, and generally has more features.

 Pokemon-colorscripts is still a really cool program, but pokeget does fix some of its issues.